Hard skills are the broken record we keep playing over and over.

 Learn to use software or do specific things that companies need and you’ll have a much better chance at being hired for sports jobs.
 It’s a simple concept, and that is what makes it so easy to achieve if you are focused and motivated.

-Become an Excel master, learn Final Cut Pro, dominate ProSounds or HTML or WordPress.
+Become an Excel master, learn Final Cut Pro, dominate ProSounds or HTML or Wordpress.
 These are tasks that can be completed and checked off your to do list with some ease.

 But what about soft skills?